loktc/CS596Fall2021FinalProject/README.md

 1. Pytorch wirh Pydicom package
 2. CNN
-3. IDE: Jupyter
+3. IDE: Jupyter lab

 ## 5. Expected Results:

 Train the ML model successfully and the estimated success rate of images recognition between normal human brain and Alzheimer’s disease is at least 80%.
+When a random image of brain feed to the model, it can make a decision if this is a healthy person or not.

 ## 6. Implementation: